Seamless Sump Bio Media

 Our Seamless Sump® Bio Media

 We use a medium sized, round, white, smooth, ceramic (glass) bio ball for our bio media.
 When weighing all of the pros and cons of the different types of media, it was clear to us that this is the best choice.

 Bio Media Shape

 If you get a bio material with a complicated (and sometimes gimmicky) shape, it lends itself to trapping detritus and other organic matter which can fester and poison your water.
-The round shape of our Seamless Sump bio media is the best way to create the least amount of voids for material to get trapped.
-Lets remember- the pre-filter sock is where you want your particles to be trapped, not in your bio media stack.
-If the particles get to the bio media stack you would much rather have it continue through the system so it has another shot at getting trapped in your pre filter sock the next time around.
+The round shape of our Seamless Sump® bio media is the best way to create the least number of voids for material to get trapped.
+Remember, the pre-filter sock is where you want your particles to be trapped, not in your bio media stack.
+If the particles get to the bio media stack you would much rather have it continue through the system so it has another shot at getting trapped in your pre-filter sock the next time around.
 The bio stack is only intended to have an efficient “good” bacteria culture to react with and purify your water, not to trap particles.
 The round shape bio media we find lends itself best to having efficient interaction with your water and at the same time not trap organic matter.

 Bio Media Texture

 Preventing organic matter from being trapped in your bio stack is also the reason we go with a smooth bio media.
 Of course, Seamless Sump® bio media does have more surface area- there is no question about that.
 However our opinion is if the course bio media is trapping undesirable material that is poisoning your water as it festers, it negates the advantage of the increased surface area.
 Keeping your Seamless Sump® bio media stack clean of detritus should be a paramount objective.